T0masNguyen/projects/README.md

 ### 5. **Data Tracker (C++)**
    - **What's it about?**
-     This project was part of a school assignment where I created a simple yet powerful expense tracking system using C++.
+     This project was part of a school assignment where I created a simple expense tracking system using C++.
 The goal was to manage personal finances efficiently, all while applying Object-Oriented Programming (OOP) concepts like classes and inheritance.
 The end result is a flexible tool that helps users keep track of their spending, all neatly coded in C++.

 ---